AndrewFasano/andrewfasano.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2020.09* **R&D100 Award**: LAVA was [awarded an R&D100 award](https://www.rdworldonline.com/rd-100-2020-winner/lava-large-scale-vulnerability-addition/) for its impact advancing the state of the art in vulnerability discovery.
-- *2019.09* **MIT Lincoln Scholar Award**: Selected to receive special funding through a competitive process to pursue my research on firmware rehosting.
+- *2019.09* **MIT Lincoln Scholar Award**: Selected to receive special funding through a competitive process to pursue my research.
-- *2017.06* **MIT Lincoln Laboratory Team Award**: One of my projects was award a Team Award for outstanding technical achievement.
+- *2017.06* **MIT Lincoln Laboratory Team Award**: Award for outstanding technical achievement.